jasonsjones/singly-linked-list/README.md

 This is a javascript implementation of a [singly linked list](http://en.wikipedia.org/wiki/Linked_list) data structure.

-In simple terms, a singly linked list is a data structrue that consists of one or more 'nodes'.
+In simple terms, a singly linked list is a data structure that consists of one or more 'nodes'.
 Each node has a data field (which can contain any data--a primative value or complex object) and a pointer to the next 'node'.
 This differs from a 'doubly linked list` in that it does NOT contain a